Anveshembadi/Practice-Session/Daily Updates.md

 1. Worked on Trailhead (Apex Specialist- Quiz: Credential Security; Automate record creation; Synchronize Salesforce data with an external system;
 Schedule synchronization)
 2. KT by Shiva on Servicebus (types of servicebus (Queue , Topics)& how to create them)
+## 27/09/2024
+1. Worked on Trailhead (Build a Custom Theme Layout Component for Experience Builder Sites- Add a Company Logo; Create an Experience Builder Site; Create a Custom Theme Layout Component; Build a Vertical Navigation Menu; Build a Custom Search Component; Add Configuration Properties to the Theme Layout